What’s you favorite kind of cookie?

 6) Preheat your oven to 350 degrees F. Line baking sheets with silpat mats or parchment paper.
 Now you’re ready to bake the cookies!

-7) Roll 1-2 Tablespoons of dough in your hands to make cookie dough balls.
+7) Roll 1-2 Tablespoons of dough in your hands to make cookie dough balls, or use a cookie scoop.
 Place the balls of cookie dough on the prepared cookie sheets, leaving about an inch of space between each one.
 Press the tops of each cookie dough slightly.
-That will help them to spread a bit (these cookies do not spread a whole lot).
+That will help them to spread a bit.

 8) Bake the cookies in the oven for 8-10 minutes, depending on how soft of crisp you want them.
 For soft cookies, pull them out at the first sign of light brown around the edges.
 For a crispier cookie, allow them to bake a few minutes more, until you start to see a beautiful light brown throughout the top of the cookie.